LukeSArnold/transcription-aied/README.md

 For example, a musical sequence may play four quarter notes, one for each bar.
 The learner will then be expected to place four quarter notes at the start of each measure as well as the corresponding number of rests.

+The original piece for transcription is played from a stored mp3 files, configured specially for the lessons.
+At any point of transcription students can choose to play their written transcription.
+This is acheived through MIDI playback based on the configured midi inputs.

 Reading Rhythm Transcription Files
 -------------------------------